LesiaChaban/gdk-oci-adb/09-build-run-native/build-run-native.md

-# Build and run a native executable and view the logs in OCI Logging
+# Build and run a native executable

 ## Introduction